 Available on PS4 (version tested) and Xbox One

 Frankly, I’m gobsmacked.
 I thought I was tired of Final Fantasy.
-After FFXIII and its sequel, I’d come close to swearing that I’d never play another one again.
+After FFXIII and its sequel, I’d pretty much swore to never play another one again.
 I couldn’t face another sulky protagonist, another round of endless cut-scenes, another baffling, overly-intricate plot.
-Even Lightning Returns couldn’t convince me to return to the FF fold.
+Even Lightning Returns couldn’t convince me to return.
 So trust me when I tell you that what I’m going to tell you next seemed unthinkable a week ago.
 Final Fantasy 15 isn’t the best game of the year, but it’s definitely one of my favourites.

 Related: PS4 Pro vs PS4

 This is a game that’s designed to be accessible, yet contains dozens of nested systems, some of which you’re guaranteed to forget for hours at a time.
 Dungeons often come with no checkpoints or save points, but then feature a tough boss right at the end with the potential to send you back to square one, all progress and experience reset.
 The whole magic system is a near-disaster, first ignoring then restricting your use of the series’ signature summons, while focusing on an elemental form of sorcery that seems purposefully designed to wipe out your comrades as well as your foes.
 Both the PS4 and PS4 Pro versions suffer from noticeable frame-rate issues, though nothing that will make the game unplayable.